wwfyde/dify-docs/en/user-guide/launching-dify-apps/launch-webapp.md

 ### Embed your WebApp

-Dify supports embedding your AI application into your business website.
+MoLook supports embedding your AI application into your business website.
 With this capability, you can create AI customer service and business knowledge Q\&A applications with business data on your official website within minutes.
 Click the embed button on the WebApp card, copy the embed code, and paste it into the desired location on your website.

 *   For iframe tag: